vsajip/pagesign/docs/index.rst

 the functionality provided by the modern cryptography tools `age
 <https://age-encryption.org/>`_ and `minisign
 <https://jedisct1.github.io/minisign/>`_.
 Using this module, Python programs can
-encrypt and decrypt data, digitally sign documents and verify digital signatures, manage (generate, list and delete) encryption and signing keys.
+encrypt and decrypt data, digitally sign documents, verify digital signatures, and manage (generate, list and delete) encryption and signing keys.

 This module is expected to be used with Python versions >= 3.6.
 Install this module using ``pip install pagesign``.
 You can then use this module in your own code by